 - All of the above

-Final Exam – Question #2 (Essay): Name 5 action steps to take to deal with test anxiety.
+Final Examination – Question 2 (Essay): List five actionable steps to effectively manage test anxiety.

 What is test anxiety?